geocollections/geocase-thumbnail/README.md

 - **sign** `string` - URL signature (URL-safe Base64-encoded HMAC digest)
 - **interlace** `bool` - Use progressive / interlaced format of the image output.
 Defaults to `false`
 - **aspectratio** `string` - Apply aspect ratio by giving either image's height or width.
 Exampe: `16:9`

-### Varnish

-[Varnish Cache](https://varnish-cache.org/) is a web application accelerator also known as a caching HTTP reverse proxy.
-You install it in front of any server that speaks HTTP and configure it to cache the contents.
-Varnish Cache is really, really fast.
-It typically speeds up delivery with a factor of 300 - 1000x, depending on your architecture.